 The Handel Aria Competition was established in 2013 by Dean and Carol “Orange” Schroeder, enthusiasts of the vocal repertoire of George Frideric Handel.
 The purpose of the competition is to encourage emerging singers of all voice types to explore the repertoire of Handel.
 Entrants for 2013, our inaugural year, included singers from across the US and Canada.
 In addition to cash prizes to the top three winners, the audience selected an “audience favorite.”
-The field of applicants has now expanded to include singers for around the world, and the cash prizes have been increased significantly.
+The field of applicants has expanded to include singers from around the world, and the cash prizes have been increased significantly.

 Dean and Carol “Orange” Schroeder have been co-owners of Orange Tree Imports, an award-winning gift and gourmet shop on Monroe Street in Madison, Wisconsin, since 1975.
 Dean’s passion for Handel stems from his love of singing and playing the piano, as well an appreciation of the work of musicians ranging from The King’s Singers to B. B. King.
 He shares Orange’s interests in the theater, Celtic harp music, and all things Danish.